hrawat-y3/Flipkart_web_scrapping/README.md

 # Flipkart_web_scrapping

-This is a Scrapy project to scarp product details from Flipkart and storing the data in MongoDB cloud/localhost for further analysis when needed.
+This is a Scrapy project to scarp product details from Flipkart and storing the data in MongoDB for further analysis when needed.
+This project want conducted in June 2021.

+# Software Requirements
+- PyCharm IDE
+- Scrapy python library

+# Overview

+A scrapy web crawler 'flip_spider' was created to extract details of items in Flipkart product pages.
+The list of features to be extracted is modelled in the items.py file.
+We used xpath -paths to extract the details and stored the data collected in mongoDb cloud/local host database through pipeline.py file.

 # Extracted Data